 We also encourage use of proper grammar as a general practice;

-however, some rules that are so often sacrosanct in formal print
+however, some rules that are often sacrosanct in formal print

-publications may well merit more leniency for online users,
+publications may merit more leniency for online users, provided it

 The content you produce for a print publication is not always ideal for the Web.
 Rewriting can be well worth the time it takes.
 Context will determine how much rewriting you need to do.
 For example, articles from an alumni magazine that need to be posted on the magazine’s website do not need to be rewritten.
 However, they probably could benefit from packaging that optimizes the platform, e.g. includes such things as multimedia, pull quotes, subheads, related links and more images than you might have had “space” for in the printed material.